How Indian Government deals with Technology

 I got a copy of it within the first few months of its release, turned out to be full of semi-polished unusable software where you have to learn weird key-mapping to type[why not use transliteration instead].
-Some of the softwares even used non-unicode formatting[why is non-unicode bad].
+Some of the software even used non-Unicode formatting[why is non-Unicode bad].

-My Suggestion: Why not make good regional language unicode-based fonts? [which are prime reason for non-adoption of unicode in India as explained here]
+Suggestion: Why not make good regional language Unicode-based fonts? [what are the prime reasons for the non-adoption of Unicode in India as explained here]

-My Suggestion: If ISRO has better [and finer] views of India than Google Earth than they should contribute them back to Google Earthunless ISRO can really make their software as usable as Google Earth
+Suggestion: If ISRO has better [and finer] views of India than Google Earth then they should contribute them back to Google Earth unless ISRO can really make their software as usable as Google Earth

 - Sibal’s 35$ tablet

-Interestingly, the report says that PCB was fabricated by IIT Kanpur PCB Lab, never heard of this project going on in IIT Kanpur[I was in IIT Kanpur till summer of 2010, I was aware of nano-satellite, lunar rover and boeing project, though].
+Interestingly, the report says that PCB was fabricated by IIT Kanpur PCB Lab, never heard of this project going on in IIT Kanpur[I was in IIT Kanpur till the summer of 2010, and I was aware of nano-satellite, lunar rover, and Boeing project, though].

-Also, the report has emphasis on how many different formats can be read with no details of hardware.
-Is it really designed in India or made by Hivision Speedpad repackaged as if its made by premier institutes of India?
+Also, the report has an emphasis on how many different formats can be read with no details of the hardware.
+Is it really designed in India or made by Hivision Speedpad repackaged as if it’s made by premier institutes of India?

 And when IIT Rajasthan is doing “extensive field and laboratory tests“, something looks fishy for sure.

-(Readers pelease note that IIT Rajasthan was established in 2008, was running inside IIT Kanpur campus till recently and now running at MBM Engineering College, Ratanada, Jodhpur.)
+(Readers please note that IIT Rajasthan was established in 2008, was running inside the IIT Kanpur campus till recently and now running at MBM Engineering College, Ratanada, Jodhpur.)

-On a side note: The report also mentions about NPTEL videos which is pretty much useless in most of rural India due to poor last-mile connectivity and bandwidth issues, but it was at least partially successful wherever the bandwidth was available)
+On a side note: The report also mentions NPTEL videos which are pretty much useless in most of rural India due to poor last-mile connectivity and bandwidth issues, but it was at least partially successful wherever the bandwidth was available)

-My Suggestion: Stop making such weird claims better buy a lot of old (new and second-hand) laptops (~100-200$) and distribute them to children. (yeah, I know the deal does not looks attractive but it is realistic)
+Suggestion: Stop making such weird claims better buy a lot of old (new and second-hand) laptops (~100-200$) and distribute them to children. (yeah, I know the deal does not look attractive but it is realistic)

 - Boss (Bharat Operating System)

-It looks like it is just a repackaged version of softwares from GNU/Linux repository [make yours here]
+It looks like it is just a repackaged version of the software from the GNU/Linux repository, you can make yours here.